-- Fellowships are awarded by the Selection Committee on the basis of scientific merit.
+- The Selection Committee awards fellowships based on scientific merit.

 - Applications should be completed in English.

-- Applicants need to submit the complete application form duly signed and send it to the TWAS Secretariat.
+- Applicants must submit the complete application form duly signed and send it to the TWAS Secretariat.
 Applications may be sent by email as long as pages with signatures are sent as scanned documents.
 Incomplete/unsigned applications will NOT be accepted.

 - Material requested:

 - copy of passport, even if expired (only the page with personal details is required);